vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 the autoloading process finds the function’s definition at the time it needs it.

-Similar to the previous [`:runtime`][rt] wrappers we’ve observed, Vim looks through any `autoload` subdirectories of each directory in `'runtimepath'`, in order, until a file with a relative path corresponding to the called function’s prefix is found and sourced.

 Here are some other examples of autoloaded function names, and where in `~/.vim` that Vim looks for them: